ziqiq/ziqiq.github.io/1199-pmath336/05-cosets-lagrange-theorem.md

 - If $\sigma^2 \in H$, then $(\sigma^2)^2 = \sigma^{3+1}= \sigma \in H$, contradiction.
 - If $\sigma^2 \in \sigma H$, then there exists $h\in H$ such that $\sigma^2 = \sigma h$, so $h = \sigma \in H$ contradiction.

-Therefore, there is no such subgroup.
+Therefore, there is no such subgroup.<br/>

 Q: How many different legal operation can be done to the Rubik’s cube?
 Call this group of operations $R$?